 Is Sam Bankman-Fried appealing his conviction?

-Yes, Bankman-Fried has appealed his conviction and 25-year sentence.
-His appeal hearing is scheduled for November 4, 2025.
-His legal team argues that prosecutors exaggerated customer losses and that the sentence was disproportionate.
-Regardless of the appeal outcome, civil recovery efforts for victims continue through the bankruptcy process and ongoing litigation.
+Yes.
+Bankman-Fried appealed his conviction and 25-year sentence, and the Second Circuit heard argument on November 4, 2025.
+Regardless of the appeal outcome, civil recovery efforts for victims continue through the bankruptcy process and separate litigation.

 How long will it take to recover my FTX losses?